alinnman/celestial-navigation/maths/sphere-proof.2.md

 *Source*: [5.
 Horizon dip angle – 100 Proofs that the Earth is a Globe](https://www.mezzacotta.net/100proofs/archives/127)

-#### Mathematical Relationships
+#### Mathematical Relationships (with correction for refraction)
-The mathematical relationship between observer height and horizon dip for spherical surfaces is well-established:
+The mathematical relationship between observer height and horizon dip for spherical surfaces is well-established.
+This also includes reasoning based on refraction where the radius of the Earth $R$ can be replaced by a corrected value:

 > "If we can regard the ray $OH$ as an arc of a circle, with a curvature $k$ times the Earth's curvature (that is, the radius of curvature of the ray is $R/k$), then the above result is still true if we just replace $R$ in the original expressions (without refraction) with $R/(1 - k)$."